Investigation of $T_{cs0}^{*}(2870)^{0}$ in $pp$ collisions at $\sqrt{s}$ = 7 TeV with the PACIAE model: Results and discussion

 \section{Results and discussion}

-The PACIAE 4.0 model (with coalescence hadronization) is used to generate 300 million final hadronic states for the $pp$ collisions at $\sqrt{s}$ = 7 TeV.
-Here we adjust only two main parameters of adj1(16) (the allowed number of deexcitation generations of the energetic quark (antiquark)) and adj1(17) (the threshold energy of deexcitation).
+The PACIAE 4.0 model (with string fragmentation) is used to generate 800 million final hadronic states for the $pp$ collisions at $\sqrt{s}$ = 7 TeV.
+Here we adjust only two main parameters of adj1(10) (the K factor multiplying the differential cross sections for hard parton-parton process) and adj1(34) (the width of $p_T$ sampling).
 Other parameters are default.
-The adj1(16) and adj1(17) are fixed by fitting the ALICE measured $\pi^{+}$, $K^{+}$, $D^{0}$ and $D^{+}$ yields at mid-rapidity region in $pp$ collisions at $\sqrt{s}$ = 7 TeV~\cite{ALICE:2015ial,ALICE:2017olh}.
-The simulated yields (with fitted parameters of adj1(16)=1 and adj1(17)=2.15 GeV) and the corresponding experimental data are shown in Table~\ref{table:yields_exp_D_meson_Eng}.
+The adj1(10) and adj1(34) are fixed by fitting the ALICE measured $p_T$ spectra of $\pi^{+}+\pi^{-}$, $K^{+}+K^{-}$, $K^{0}_{S}$, $(D^{0}+\bar{D}^0)/2$ and $(D^{+}+D^{-})/2$ at mid-rapidity region in $pp$ collisions at $\sqrt{s}$ = 7 TeV~\cite{ALICE:2015ial,ALICE:2017olh,ALICE:2020jsh}.
+The simulated $p_T$ spectra (with adj1(10)=0.8 and adj1(34)=0.46) and the corresponding experimental data are shown in Fig~\ref{fig_Tcs2870_pi_K_D_dN_dpT}.
+The simulated yields of $\pi^{+}$, $K^{-}$, $K^{0}_{S}$, $D^{0}$ and $D^{+}$ and the corresponding experimental data are also presented in Table~\ref{table:yields_exp_D_meson_Eng}.